DrakirL/DrakirL.github.io/p10/class/exorcist.md

 In addition, your Rite Die is now a d10.

 ### Level 8: Brand of Binding/Tethering?
 Nowhere to Run?
-While a creature is Branded by you, its Speeds are reduced to 5 feet, it can’t make any Checks as part of the Move Action, and if it attempts to teleport of leave its current plane by any means, it must make a Charisma Save against your Passive Magic Skill. <br>
+While a creature is Branded by you, any Speed it has is reduced to 1 pace, it can’t sprint as part of the Move Action, and if it attempts to teleport of leave its current plane by any means, it must make a Will Save against your Magic Might. <br>
 On a failed Save, the attempt to teleport or leave the plane fails and the creature is Stunned until the end of your next turn.

 ### Level 9: Subclass Feature